-The Project is located on the Columbia River in Chelan and Douglas Counties, about seven miles upstream from the city of Wenatchee, WA.
+The Project is located on the Columbia River in Chelan and Douglas Counties, in central Washington, approximately seven miles upstream of the city of Wenatchee.
+The dam is 215 river miles below the Canadian border and 474 river miles above the mouth of the Columbia River at Astoria, Oregon.
 The mid-line of the reservoir forms the boundary between Douglas County to the east and Chelan County to the west.
-FERC issued the initial FERC License for the Rocky Reach Project in 1957 and issued a new License on February 19, 2009, for a period of 43 years.
+FERC issued the initial License for the Rocky Reach Hydroelectric Project July 11, 1957 and issued a new License on February 19, 2009 for a period of 43 years.

-The Project consists of a concrete gravity dam, which incorporates a spillway, powerhouse and non-overflow structures, as well as power transmission, fish passage and visitor facilities.
-The Project reservoir extends about 43 miles upstream to the Public Utility District No. 1 of Douglas County's (Douglas PUD) Wells Dam.
-The Project reservoir has a surface area of 19,050 acres at the normal maximum headwater elevation of 707 feet National Geodetic Vertical Datum (NGVD) at the forebay.
+The Project consists of a 130-foot-high concrete gravity dam, which incorporates a spillway, powerhouse and non-overflow structures, as well as power transmission, fish passage and visitor facilities.
+The Project reservoir extends about 43 miles upstream to the Public Utility District No. 1 of Douglas County's (Douglas PUD) Wells dam.
+The Project reservoir has a surface area of 9,050 acres at the normal maximum headwater elevation of 707 feet National Geodetic Vertical Datum (NGVD) at the forebay.